NVB20/R-Levels/README.md

     - Choose "Add Alert on Horizontal Line" or "Create Alert".
     - Customize your alert (e.g. crossing, once per bar close, etc.)
     - This lets you receive a notification when price hits your target!

 ---

+## 📌 Use Cases

+- Scalping or intraday setups with precise risk metrics
+- Swing traders looking for target alignment

+---

+## 🤝 Contributing

+Suggestions, bug reports, and contributions are welcome!
+Feel free to fork the repo, create an issue, or submit a pull request.

+---